-Mano DeAyala is a senior partner of Buck Keenan LLP.
+Professionally, Mano DeAyala is a senior partner of Buck Keenan LLP.
 He serves as counsel to individuals and companies in various industries.
-His practice concentrates on disputes arising in the oil and gas, contract, real estate, construction, business torts, corporate governance, and employment law fields and involves the representation of clients in domestic and international matters.
+His practice concentrates on disputes arising in the oil and gas, contract, real estate, construction, business torts, corporate governance, and employment law fields.
+Licensed in many U.S. Courts and a solicitor in England and Wales, clients seek him out to handle complex commercial disputes in the U.S. and internationally.
 He has achieved the highest possible peer rating, AV Preeminent, by Martindale-Hubbell, for professional and ethical excellence by his peers.
-For more than a decade, Mano has been recognized as one of the top Texas Lawyers by Texas Super Lawyers and as one of the top lawyers in the US by Best Lawyers® in America.
+For more than a decade, Mano has beenrecognized as one of the top lawyers in Texas, by Texas Super Lawyers and as one of the top lawyers in the US by Best Lawyers® in America.

-Mano’s fast paced law practice has not stopped him from finding time to serve his community.
-Mano is a member of the“C” Club of Houston having served on the executive committee since 2012 and as President in 2017.
-He is currently a Trustee of the Houston Region Business Coalition.
-In April 2017, Governor Greg Abbott appointed Mano to a six-year term on the board of the Texas Board of Criminal Justice where he serves as the Chair of the Business & Finance Committee and also serves as Trustee of the Windham School District.
+Mano’s fast-paced law practice has not stopped him from finding time to serve his community.
+He has served on SBISD’s Finance and Long-Range Planning committees and as a board member of Heritage Ed, a reentry K-8 school serving northwest Houston.
+Mano and his wife Melissa are also actively engaged in the Spring Branch Education Foundation.
+Mano is a past member of the“C” Club of Houston having served on the executive committee since 2012 and as President in 2017.
+He also previously served as a Trustee of the Houston Region Business Coalition.
+In April 2017, Governor Greg Abbott appointed Mano to a six-year term on the board of the Texas Boardof Criminal Justice where he served as the Chair of the Business & Finance Committee and also serves as Trustee of the Windham School District.
 In July 2020, the United States Trade Representative, Executive Office of the President, appointed Mano to a three-year term as an arbitrator to adjudicate trade disputes under the United States-Mexico-Canada Agreement (“USMCA”).